ahmedkaludi/easy-table-of-contents/README.txt

 == Changelog ==

+= 1.5 02/20/2018 =
+* BUG: Correct CSS selector to properly target the link color.
+* OTHER: Update the WayPoints library.
+* DEV: Add a couple @todo's.

 = 1.4 01/29/2018 =
 * TWEAK: Change text domain from ez_toc to easy-table-of-contents.
 * TWEAK: Rename translation files with correct text domain.